Are you passionate about creative writing, longing to craft the next great American novel?

 Put Characters Under Pressure

 Pressure builds suspense.
-The higher the stakes, the more tension in a story, and the more it will enthrall readers.
+The higher the stakes, the more tension in a story, and the more enthralling it will be to readers.

 In some stories, you can create pressure in obvious ways.
 Action movies lend themselves to ticking time bombs that will cause immense damage unless the protagonist can stop them.

-A drama may have a character threatening to lie about an affair, a mystery may feature a detective who faces losing her job, and a romance may include a character pressured to marry by their parents.
+A drama may feature a character threatening to lie about an affair, a mystery may have a detective who faces losing her job, and a romance may include a character pressured to marry by their parents.

 Include Obstacles